cyborgoat/MonoLLM/docs/index.rst

 ..
-UnifiedLLM documentation master file, created by sphinx-quickstart on Sun Jun  1 00:02:09 2025.
+MonoLLM documentation master file, created by sphinx-quickstart on Sun Jun  1 00:02:09 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.